-Liz Alexander is Leading Thought’s in-house futurist and thought leadership book specialist.
+Liz Alexander is listed as one of the World’s Top Female Futurists.
+She is Leading Thought’s specialist on the futures of leadership, a passionate advocate for a very human future, and client guide to producing highly successful thought leadership books.
 With broad industry and global experience working with organizations in the U.K., U.S., Europe and India for the past 30 years, she’s a one-woman “think tank.”
 In addition to having written or co-authored 20 nonfiction books, Liz devours large numbers of books, articles, research reports and substantive commentary to stay informed about the future of business and the world of work:

 “I’ve always been interested in influencing and shaping the future, and every few years reinvent myself in order to stay energized and relevant.
 Never has there been a time when that kind of mindset and skill is most needed.
 Which is why I’m excited to introduce the concept and practice of strategic foresight to our firm, to help clients understand, anticipate and gain competitive advantage from the changes taking place in their market.”

 Drawing on her Ph.D. in Educational Psychology and Master’s in Program Evaluation, Liz designed and facilitated the Strategic Communication Certificate Program for The University of Texas at Austin’s Center for Continuing Education.
 The program comprised five courses, including Establishing Your Strategic Communication Toolbox and Effective Ways to Communicate Complex Ideas.

 A “global hybrid,” Liz was born in St. Andrews, Scotland (home of the Royal Golf Course and Scotland’s first university, founded in 1413), raised in the Greater Manchester area, and her first job out of school was the publicity department of B.B.C. in London.
 She went on to work in television production and later appeared as a presenter.